htimsk/SecureKey/README.md

 Apricorn Aegis Secure Key Model 3NX (4 GB) purchased on Amazon for $53 USD.
 Note: Any capacity drive will do as you will be storing only a few kilobytes worth of information.
 You can order either a USB 3.0 connector (3NX) or a USB C connector (3NXC).
 The USB drive slot must remain powered during a shutdown.
 Yellow (they look orange to me) colored USB-A ports, and most USB C continue to provide power when the server is turned off.
 For my use case, I used a 3NX connected to a rear-facing USB C (Thunderbolt) slot on my server via and USB-A to USB-C dongle.

+<b> Note for Rasberry Pi4 nodes: </b> I am not yet aware of a mechanism to configure the USB ports on the Pi4 to remain powered on during a reboot.
+If anyone has a solution to configure a port to continue to provide power during a soft reboot, please share it with the community.

 ## Installation instructions